You find the full user manual here: https://spjsblog.com/vlookup-for-sharepoint/vlookup-user-manual

-Add the base URL of the list in the List base URL field and add the child list Display Name or list GUID in the List GUID, display name or URL name field and click Connect to list”.
+Add the base URL of the list in the List base URL field and add the child list Display Name or list GUID in the List GUID, display name or URL name field and click Connect to list.
 This will ensure the connection is set up correctly.

-Then click “Show all fields in the child list” and add the “_vLookupParentID” field is present.
+Then click Show all fields in the child list and ensure the “_vLookupParentID” field is present.
 If not you must go back to the Child list setup above.

-Set up the query
+Build the query

 Use the table found under “Show all fields in the child list” for a complete list of fields in the “Child” list.

 Add new item and Prefill values in child

 Save the settings by hitting the save button in the bottom right corner.

 Exit DFFS setup.
-Your form should look like this:.
+Your form should look like this:

-When using this approach, you don’t need to add the fields “_vLookupID” and the “_vLookupParentID” that are described above.
-Please note that using this approach you cannot add children from NewForm.
+When using this approach, you don’t need to add the fields “_vLookupID” and the “_vLookupParentID” as described above.

 The field “ParentItem” in the “Child” list is a regular lookup column targeting the “Parent” list.